 Beans are an under championed ingredient.
 Perhaps it's because they're so common and affordable, it’s easy to take them for granted.
-Or possibly because there are an overwhelming variety that it’s tempting to just simply go for what you know.
+Or possibly because you feel there's an overwhelming amount of varieties, making it easier to simply go for what you know.

 This guide is an antidote to any bean woes, so let’s start off with the basics.
 What is a bean?
 Beans are a type of pulse, which is to say, the edible seed from a legume.
 Legumes (and by extension beans) are a wonder crop in many ways, from their ability to resist drought to their strong nutritional profile.
 They are a top source of plant proteins, as well as rich in vitamins and minerals, like B vitamins and iron.